swhipz/swhipz.github.io/README.md

 # Whitespace
 Whitespace is a portfolio or landing page for photography <br>
-Fun, and a great way to ignore my hangover.
+That was fun, and a nice way for me to forget my hangover.
 ## check it out
 https://swhipz.github.io/whitespace/